ClaireLimesand/IOD/README.md

 CLOUDINARY_API_SECRET=YOUR CLOUDINARY SECRET
 CLOUDINARY_URL=YOUR CLOUDINARY URL
  ```
-this will give you access to the image upload feature.
+This will give you access to the image upload feature.
 The PDF upload to view resumes will require an upgraded paid account.
-- This application also has optional Zapier integration and will send an email to a user when they sign up.
+This application also has optional Zapier integration and will send an email to a user when they sign up.
 To activate this you will need a paid account with Zapier.
 You can then enter the following into your `.env` file:
  ```
 ZAPIER_REGISTER_URL=YOUR ZAPIER URL
  ```